zhou0265/store-admin-a2/README.md

 # store-admin

 This is a Vue.js app that simulates a store admin portal where users can manually process orders, and manage products.
-It is meant to be used in conjunction with the [product-service](../product-service/) and [makeline-service](../makeline-service).
-If you have access to OpenAI or Azure OpenAI API keys, you can also deploy the  [ai-service](../ai-service) to help you generate product descriptions.
-You should also run the [virtual-customer](../virtual-customer) to simulate customers placing orders to have some order data to work with.
+It is meant to be used in conjunction with the product-service and makeline-service.

 ## Running the app locally